All the pain and suffering of an ultra, without the annoying change in scenery!

 Dizzy Daze 12-hour

 Dizzy Daze is held at the lovely and frequently rainy Green Lake Park in Seattle, Washington.
 Runners will travel anti-clockwise around the circumference on the outer groomed dirt path around the lake.
 (No diameters!)
 Each loop measures the Indiana value of Pi (3.2) miles and the goal is to run as many loops as you can manage during the 12 (or five) hours.
 Whoever runs the most laps before 7 p.m. wins!
 Well, everyone wins, but that person wins the most.

-- There will be one fully stocked aid station with all the usual ultra-kibble: water, gels, sports drink, electrolyte caps, a selection of sweet and salty snacks and hot foods resembling pizza, soup, and, in deference to the date, yummy pie.
+- There will be one fully stocked aid station with all the usual ultra-kibble: water, gels, sports drink, electrolyte caps, a selection of sweet and salty snacks and hot foods resembling pizza, soup, and yummy pie.

 - There will be an area for drop bags near the start/finish.